ibm-cloud-architecture/terraform-openshift4-vcd/README.md

 You will order a **VMware Solutions Shared** instance in IBM Cloud(below).
 When you order a new instance, a **DataCenter** is created in vCloud Director.
 It takes about an hour.

 #### Procedure:
-* in IBM Cloud > VMWare > Overview,  select **VMWare Solutions Shared**
+* in IBM Cloud > VMware > Overview,  select **VMware Solutions Shared**
 * name your virtual data center
 * pick the resource group.
 * agree to the terms and click `Create`
-* then in VMware Solutions > Resources you should see your VMWare Solutions Shared being created.
+* then in VMware Solutions > Resources you should see your VMware Solutions Shared being created.
 After an hour or less it will be **ready to use**You will need to edit terraform.tfvars as appropriate, setting up all the information necessary to create your cluster.
 You will need to set the vcd information as well as public ip's, etc. This file will eventually be copied to the newly created Bastion.

 #### Initial VCD setup
-* Click on the VMWare Shared Solution instance named from the Resources list
+* Click on the VMware Shared Solution instance named from the Resources list
 * Set your admin password, and save it
 * Click the button to launch your  **vCloud Director console**
 * We recommend that you create individual Users/passwords for each person accessing the environment